Giant hogweed | Status LU: established. 1st record: LU ~1934, ITW 1980. | |

 Status and distribution in Luxembourg

-While 540 records of this melliferous species are listed in the MNHNL-mdata online portal, only 55 of these observations have been made in the last four years (2015-2019) (MNHNL, iNaturalist & GBIF 2019).
-As is the case for many species, the map doesn’t reflect the actual status of the species, but its historical distribution accumulated in time.
+End of 2023, 560 records of this melliferous species were listed in the MNHNL-mdata online portal (MNHNL, iNaturalist & GBIF 2019).
+As is the case for many species, the shown map doesn’t reflect the actual status of the species, but its historical distribution accumulated in time.

 Hybrids and other taxa